UniNE-CHYN/openhytest/README.md

 # openhytest
-Open source package for well test analysis, inspired by the functionalities available in hytool.
+Package for well test analysis, inspired by the functionalities available in hytool.

 openhytest is currently structured into three modules:
 - Pre-processing functions and utilities handling data preparation